Complete Guide on How to Offer Customer Financing

-Customer financing is a great way to grow your business.
+Customer financing is a great way to grow your small business.
 Especially for high ticket items, there are barriers to entry in a customer’s decision process on whether to purchase or not.
 By reducing the purchase price, through a payment plan, the merchant removes one large barrier to entry.

 In this article, we go over customer financing, why merchants should include it as a payment option, and how to get started.

 What is customer financing?

 Customer financing is a financing program that allows payment for purchases to be spread out over time.
 The main benefit is that it reduces the initial purchase amount.
 This is done by splitting the purchase amount into multiple payments.